folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * When adding a criteria in the location tree, the Editor will provide a tool to allow you to pick from the location hierarchy, and then pull in the code value for you.
 * Rules can be written in a nested format to make them easier to read.
 * You can use keywords to match on all or none for a particular criteria.
-* You can specify priority order for criteria if more than one rule matches.
+* You can specify the priority order for criteria for cases where more than one rule matches.

 ## Settings > Circulation > Other settings